-A. It all depends on what the works were – was it the sort of work which required Building Regulations approval only or was it major work that should have had Planning Permission?
+A. It all depends on what the works were – was it the sort of work that required Building Regulations approval only or was it major work that should have had Planning Permission?

 If the work should have been subject to Planning Permission then yes, you could have a major problem.
 Your purchaser’s solicitor will almost certainly raise the issue and while minor infringements may be overlooked, it is not unknown for entire homes that were built without the proper consents to be demolished!